adrienkohlbecker/ejson-kms/README.md

 * `ejson-kms` will ask you to type the secret at runtime.
 * Alternatively, you can use the form `echo "password" | ejson-kms add secret`, but be mindful of your bash history if you do so.
 * To store the contents of a file (such as a TLS key), use `cat tls.key | ejson-kms add tls_key`
-* Optionnaly, you can provide a description for this secret using `--description="Nuclear launch codes"`.
+* Optionally, you can provide a description for this secret using `--description="Nuclear launch codes"`.
 Use it to describe what the secret is used for, how to rotate it...
 * The name of the credential can include lower-case letters, digits, and underscores.
 They cannot start with numbers (for compatibility with bash on export).
 Valid names: `password`, `api_key`, `secret_123`.
 Invalid names: `Password`, `API KEY`, `123-secret`.

 ## rotate